Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Not as cost-effective if buying a new air compressor

 - Could be more cost-effective if you’re using a spare compressor or borrow from a friend or neighbor

 - Adjustable Air Compressor Pressure Switches will be required

 - Still need to check the DUTY CYCLE of the air compressors to size the air compressors correctly in relation to the air tool working CFM

 Controlling Cut In of Two Different Compressors

-Operating 2 different compressors of differing size, power, CFM and even pressure can be a tricky business.
+Operating 2 different compressors of differing sizes, power, CFM, and even pressure can be a tricky business.
 It’s likely that the pressure switches for each compressor will be set to cut in at different pressures.

 Now that the compressors share a storage volume (as their tanks are connected with a hose) the pressure in the system as a whole will trigger each compressor to cut in.

-This might mean you need to fit adjustable pressure switches to both compressors and syncronize them with a bit of manual work.
+This might mean you need to fit adjustable pressure switches to both compressors and synchronize them with a bit of manual work.

 If you’re wondering how to adjust an air compressor pressure switch, I wrote a whole article dedicated to adjusting your pressure switch cut in and cut off pressure.